Enrique Gil Robles: Salmantino

 Gil was active in many fields of the Salmantine realm.
-In 1883 he entered the local Comisión de Reformas Sociales; in 1887 he was admitted as member-correspondent to Académia de Legislación y Jurisprudencia de Salamanca; in 1893 he was voted into the city ayuntamiento, where he led the conservative faction; this council was dubbed "ayuntamiento de notables"; in 1894 he was vice-president of the Salamancan Liga de Productores; in 1902 he was nominated to Consejo Universitario in Salamanca and other provincial educational bodies and in 1903 he was proposed to represent the province in the Senate, delegated by the University.
+In 1883 he entered the local Comisión de Reformas Sociales; in 1887 he was admitted as member-correspondent to Academia de Legislación y Jurisprudencia de Salamanca; in 1893 he was voted into the city ayuntamiento, where he led the conservative faction; this council was dubbed "ayuntamiento de notables"; in 1894 he was vice-president of the Salamancan Liga de Productores; in 1902 he was nominated to Consejo Universitario in Salamanca and other provincial educational bodies and in 1903 he was proposed to represent the province in the Senate, delegated by the University.
 He contributed to Salmantine Traditionalist periodicals, first La Tesis, then La Región and finally La Información.
 However, Gil left his trademark on the Salmantine life by means of two long-lasting conflicts with other local personalities.

 The intransigent Integrists clashed with the Spanish ecclesiastical hierarchy, which advocated the platform of Catholic unity, almost from the onset, which finally led to calling off the 1882 pilgrimage to Rome.
 Locally the conflict was aggravated with the 1885 arrival of the new Salamanca bishop, Tomás Cámara y Castro, a hierarch described as posibilista, moderado and aperturista.
 He launched onslaught on fundamentalist line of local Traditionalist periodicals, which soon led to an open press war; the most distinguished representative of Salmantine Integros, supported by the local Jesuits, was Gil, dubbed "prohombre" of "camarilla jesuítica antiepiscopal".
 The conflict climaxed in 1892, when Cámara banned local Catholics from reading La Región and all periodicals edited by Manuel Sánchez Asensio and Gil Robles.
 The latter fought back appealing to Rome, kept referring to the bishop with venomous irony and confronted him as late as in 1895.
 In the late 1890s the conflict scaled down as Gil moved away from Integrism and Cámara turned his ally in showdown against liberal University scholars.

 After 1891 death of Mariano Arés Sanz the Salmantine academic realm was almost entirely dominated by conservatives like Gil Robles, Alejandro de la Torre Vélez and Nicasio Sánchez Mata.
 It was exactly the funeral of Arés which produced confrontation with Miguel de Unamuno, then a young professor of Greek freshly landed in Salamanca.
 Gil's address opening the 1891-2 course elicited another backlash, which took shape of 5 Unamuno's articles titled Un nocedalino desquiciado.
 Written in very aggressive language quite untypical for public disputes between academics of the era, they denounced Gil as a reactionary intending to galvanize the long dead Middle Ages; Unamuno lambasted his opponent as "inepto, mediocre y indocto" and his address as "sudado, artificioso, falso, manera y no estilo".
 Later on Unamuno backtracked, at least in terms of tone, but relations between the two remained tense.
 Unamuno soon found an ally in another newcomer academic, Pedro Dorado Montero, in 1897 endangered not only by expulsion from the university, but also by excommunication; the two kept reclaiming the local academic realm from the conservatives, the task largely completed after the death of Gil Robles.